 Onto Day 4, and if you are an early riser, wake up at dawn for the Alms Giving Ceremony carried out by the local monks (you will need to be there at 5am).
 Spend the rest of the day learning how to cook some delicious Laos dishes with Tamarind Cooking School.
 Get ready to impress your friends with unusual dishes when you return home!

 Alternatively, if you’re not into cooking or fancy something more active, why not give mountain biking or trekking a go!
 There’s endless adventures and activities on offer in Luang Prabang, so for more ideas on things to do, check out our in-depth destination guide!

 Day 5: Travel Day – Luang Prabang – Luang Namtha

 Laos is a big country and the towns are very spread out!
 With “roads” that are in poor condition and many that run along winding mountainsides, this means there’s going to be a few travel days involved during this 30 day trip!
 But at least this gives you a chance to relax and admire more of the stunning scenery passing by your window!

 On Day 5, hop on a 9 hour minibus from Luang Prabang to Luang Namtha – a town near the Chinese border renowned for it’s eco jungle trekking!

-Compared to Luang Prabang, Luang Namtha is much smaller with far less accommodation and food options, which also means that it’s considerably quieter!
+Compared to Luang Prabang, Luang Namtha is much smaller with far fewer accommodation and food options, which also means that it’s considerably quieter!
 Find out more about the town, including where to eat and where to stay in our guide to Luang Namtha!

-Tip: If you didn’t arrive in Laos via the slow boat and/or have some more time on your hands, you could instead take the 2 day boat trip up the Mekong from Luang Prabang to Huay Xai, where you can hop on a bus to Luang Namtha!
+Tip: If you didn’t arrive in Laos via the slow boat and/or have some more time on your hands, you could instead take the 2-day boat trip up the Mekong from Luang Prabang to Huay Xai, where you can hop on a bus to Luang Namtha!
 For some advice on this, check out this TripAdvisor Post.